ksylvan/Zoom_OPM/README.md

 ### Commands

+Commonly used commands:

 - **help**: Display a usage message detailing the available commands.
 - **server**: Start the backend server.
 This will launch the server in its own terminal window.
 - **dashboard**: Open the Zoom Meeting Tracker dashboard in a web browser.
 - **reset**: Reset the tracking database.
 - **roster**: Generate a current list of participants in the meeting.
 This is the default action if no command is specified.

+Roster filter lists:

 - **hands**: Generate a list of participants who've raised their hands.
 - **camera_off**: Generate list of camera off participants.
 - **camera_on**: Generate list of participants who are on video.
+- **no_audio** - get the list of participants not connected to audio.
+- **muted** - get the list of participants who are muted.
+- **unmuted** - get the list of participants who are unmuted.
+- **phone**: List of participants dialing in by phone.

+Miscellaneous commands:

 - **admit**: Admit all attendees waiting in the Zoom waiting room.
 - **breakout**: Create a set of named breakout rooms. *This feature is a work in progress*.